General Advising Information

 All music majors are assigned to a music faculty member for advising.
 Other music faculty members are always available for mentoring (i.e., helping you decide what classes to take to realize your musical and career aspirations), but they will direct any inquiry regarding academic advising (i.e., helping you select the most efficient way to complete classes required for a music degree) to your assigned advisor.
 If you want to request reassignment to a new advisor, please contact the department chair at email@example.com.

 Transfer music majors should make every effort to closely follow their personalized roadmap.
 In scheduling classes and designing it's curriculum, the Music Department has made a commitment to serving the specialized needs of transfer students.
-However, transfers student come to CSUSB with a wide variety of transferable music course work, so it is impossible to perfectly accommodate the needs of every transfer student.
+However, transfer students come to CSUSB with a wide variety of transferable music course work, so it is impossible to perfectly accommodate the needs of every transfer student.

 New Music Majors

-Transfer Students: as soon as you are admitted to CSUSB, email the Music Department chair at email@example.com to make an advising appointment.
-In preparation for that appointment, you should review the information at the 'Advice for ...' link on the 'Students' page that best matches your transfer status (upper- or lower-division).
+Transfer Students: as soon as you are admitted to CSUSB, email the Music Department chair at firstname.lastname@example.org to make an advising appointment.
+In preparation for that appointment, you should review the information in the "Advice for New Music Majors" that best matches your transfer status (upper-division or lower-division).
 You should come to your initial music advising appointment having already chosen a major instrument and a degree emphasis.

 Freshmen students: your initial advising for classes will normally occur at a summer SOAR session along with other orientation activities.
-In preparation, review the information at the 'Advice for Incoming Freshmen' link on the 'Students' page.
+In preparation, review the information at the "Advice for New Freshmen".
 Come to SOAR having chosen a major instrument and a degree emphasis.
-You may also be particularly interested in the Freshmen Advising Guide [pdf] , which you will use at SOAR to select courses for your first quarter.
+You may also be particularly interested in the Freshman Advising Guide Freshmen Advising Guide, which you will use at SOAR to select courses for your first semester.

 Returning Music Majors

 In addition, CSUSB music majors and minors should consult closely with their music faculty advisors and teachers for information about specific coursework, and special opportunities such as internships or summer workshops and festivals, that will best prepare them for their intended career paths.
-Students not yet assigned to an advisor should contact the Music Department chair, Dr. Stacey Fraser.
+Students not yet assigned to an advisor should contact the Music Department chair.